SRT, DRT, DdRT, DmRT, SRS, MRS, WTF?

 DMR = Double Moving Rope Technique, versus: DmRT

-Replacing vaguely descriptive acronyms can address the methods more descriptively and provide a more solid and universally accepted definition.
-One might still confuse the difference between DRT is different than DdRT, but opinions vary, depending on who you ask, what educational videos you watch, etc. The fact remains, it all comes down to whether there are one, or more, stationary or moving ropes involved.
+Replacing vaguely descriptive acronyms can address the methods more descriptively and provide a broader, more universally accepted definition.
+The fact remains, it all comes down to whether there are one, or more, stationary or moving ropes involved.

-In conclusion, uncertainty does exist when it comes to describing the existing acronyms and reassigning new acronyms.
-Most will probably continue to refer to SRT and DRT, or adapt to using SRS and MRS in general terms, but time will tell and at some point the tree climbing community will hopefully unite, adopt and agree on the use of more properly descriptive acronyms to describe the various climbing methods.
+In conclusion, most tree climbers will probably continue to refer to SRT and DdRT and/or adapt to using SRS and MRS in general terms.
+At some point the tree climbing community will hopefully agree upon more descriptive and less confusing acronyms to describe a wider array of climbing methods.

 Happy climbing.
 Be Safe!